tsui-david/system-design-course/lessons/concept_load_balancer_1.md

 @lesson_title:Load Balancing Introduction
 @video_url:???

-@question_one What is load balancing?
+@question What is load balancing?
 What primary problems does it solve?

 @answer Load balancing is the practice of taking incoming request and distributing them evenly among multiple severs.
 Load balancing resolves two primary issues:
 1. Single point of failure: if a server were to fail or go offline, the service would become unavailable.